networkdowntime/EmbeddableSearch/README.md

-Embeddable Search With Partial Word Auto-Complete
+Embeddable Search With Partial Word Auto-Completion
 ====

 A fast and lightweight in memory embeddable search engine for Java.
 Provides robust auto-completion, ordered search results, search results can be either